syncfusion-content/ej2-grid-docs/ej2-javascript/grid/style-and-appearance/grouping.md

 domainurl: ##DomainURL##
 ---

-# Grouping in ##Platform_Name## Grid component
+# Grouping in ##Platform_Name## Grid control

-You can customize the appearance of grouping elements in the Syncfusion ##Platform_Name## Grid component using CSS.
+You can customize the appearance of grouping elements in the Syncfusion ##Platform_Name## Grid control using CSS.
 Here are examples of how to customize the group header, group expand/collapse icons, group caption row, and grouping indent cell.

 ## Customizing the group header